Pregnancy from rape: Beliefs about whether rape can result in pregnancy

 Beliefs that rape could not lead to pregnancy were widespread in both legal and medical opinion for centuries.
 Galen, an ancient Greek physician, believed that a woman must experience pleasure to release "seed" and become pregnant, and could not derive such pleasure from nonconsensual sex.
 Galen's thinking influenced understanding from medieval England to Colonial America.
 Aristotle disagreed, as he believed that "women's bodies were not hot enough to produce semen".
 Female reproduction was, in many ways, viewed through the lens of male reproductive processes, imagining that female organs functioned as inverted versions of male organs, and hence orgasm was required for conception.

 Centuries later, in medieval Europe, the belief that pregnancy could not occur without consent was still standard; in fact, conception by a woman was considered a legitimate defense against charges of rape.
 The belief was codified in the medieval British law texts Fleta and Britton.
 Britton states:

 If the defendant confesses the fact, but says that the woman at the same time conceived by him, and can prove it, then our will is that it be adjudged no felony, because no woman can conceive if she does not consent.

 Medieval literary scholar Corinne Saunders acknowledged a difficulty in determining how widely held was the belief that pregnancy implies consent, but concluded that it influenced "at least some justices", citing a 1313 case in Kent.
+Against this, in his popular 12th-century Dragmaticon, the early Scholastic philosopher William of Conches noted the objection of Geoffrey of Plantagenet—count of Anjou in France and father of King Henry II of England—to Galen's idea, stating that it was certain that some rape resulted in births; William acknowledged that this occurred but averred that it was merely proof that some or all women experienced involuntary carnal pleasure from the act despite their lack of rational consent.
+However, the same rationale was used as an explanation for the supposed infrequency of births among prostitutes.